 Prospective connection applicants

-Other developers interested in connecting generation in the West Murray area are encouraged to contact their local NSP or AEMO before making significant financial commitments, to discuss how they might be able to progress their project.
+Other developers interested in connecting generation in the West Murray and surrounding area are encouraged to contact their local NSP or AEMO before making significant financial commitments, to discuss whether, when and how they might be able to progress their project.

 - AEMO will not be able to progress any assessment of proposed performance standards without a complete, site-specific PSCAD model.